obynio/confiture/readme.md

 I build it myself.

-# Thanks to
+# Special thanks to

-Confiture, because I like jam.
+* *La confiture*, because I like jam.

-All the nice guys out there that shares their dotfiles, because sharing is knowledge.
+* All the nice guys out there that shares their dotfiles.
+Love you guys !

 # Preview